RobertoRoos/sawIntuitiveResearchKitWiki/ControllerConnection.md

 ```sh
    sudo adduser put_the_new_user_id_here fpgaqla
 ```
 Once a user has been added to the `fpgaqla` group, they need to logout/login so the group membership can take effect.
 To check if the group membership is correct, the user can use the shell command `id`.
 See!
-It's a mess so you should really use the convient solution instead.
+It's a mess so you should really use the convenient solution instead.

 ## Testing connectivity